morinted/plover_theory/sounds/ay_oy.md

 * `TPHRAEUR`: flair
 * `PHRAEUR`: player

-### Vowel Sound OY
+### Vowel oy

-"Oy" is a combination of the vowels "o" and "i", and the outline is `OEU`.
+The "oy" sound is a combination of the vowels "o" and "i", and the outline is `OEU`.

 * `OEUL`: oil
 * `TPOEUL`: foil